Share your love

 Step 4 – How To Install Docker on Debian 12?

-Finally, run the system update and use the following command to install Docker CE in the latest version on your server:
+Finally, run the system update and use the following command to Install Docker CE on Debian 12:

 # sudo apt update